VladoDemcak/eth-subscribe-debug/README.md

 - web3js subscription for `BasicEvent` events

-We are going to use 3 consoles:
+We are going to use 3 terminals:
-1. console for starting blockchain command line version of Ganache -> `genache-cli`.
+1. terminal for starting blockchain command line version of Ganache -> `genache-cli`.
 Here we emit 3 `BasicEvent`s and create subscription `fromBlock: 0`
-2. console for listener on `BasicEvents`s as subscription `fromBlock: 0`
+2. terminal for listener on `BasicEvents`s as subscription `fromBlock: 0`
-3. console for sending new `BasicEvent`
+3. terminal for sending new `BasicEvent`

-### console 1
+### terminal 1
-open console #1 and start `ganache-cli` which is listening on port `7545`
+open terminal #1 and start `ganache-cli` which is listening on port `7545`
 ```
 npm run server
 ```

-### console 2
+### terminal 2
-open console #2 and start listener
+open terminal #2 and start listener
 ```
 npm run listen
 ```

-### console 3
+### terminal 3
-open console #3 and fire a new BasicEvent
+open terminal #3 and fire a new BasicEvent

 ```
 npm run send